Liposuction is one of the most commonly requested cosmetic procedures.

-When it comes to vegetables, stick to asparagus, carrots, celery, kale, onions, spinach, squash, sweet potatoes, tomatoes, and yams.
+Regarding vegetables, stick to asparagus, carrots, celery, kale, onions, spinach, squash, sweet potatoes, tomatoes, and yams.

-Good lean protein choices include white meat chicken and turkey.
-Salmon and other freshwater fish are also excellent lean protein choices, mainly because they’re rich in omega 3 fatty acids.
+Good lean protein choices include white meat, chicken, and turkey.
+Salmon and other freshwater fish are also excellent lean protein choices, mainly because they’re rich in omega-3 fatty acids.